seinecke/CyclicLoadSimulation/README.md

 ## Running an Experiment

-The experiment is stopped when more than 20 wires are broken or after 6 million load cycles.
+In this example, the experiment is stopped when more than 20 wires are broken or after 6 million load cycles.
 Every load cycles is simulated:
 - A new fatigue value for each wire is assigned
 - (New) Broken wires are determined based on fatigue values